TristanWebber/garage_monitor/esp_bare_c/README.md

 ## The strategy

 This project will start off by reviewing the documentation for the ESP32C3, and the documentation and code in the ESP-IDF.
 The first task will be understanding the path of least resistance to getting our own code running on the chip.
 This will serve as the initial proof of concept for a from-scratch application.
 Once our minimal example is ready, the build tools will be set up.
 To simplify the process, this will use some of the ESP-IDF tools, so whilst the application is independent of the ESP-IDF, the build tools will not be.

-Finally, the basic example will be built upon to achieve the gpio features similar to the previous versions of the project.
+Next, the basic example will be built upon to achieve the gpio features similar to the previous versions of the project.
+Our LED output will be converted to an indicator to show the state of an input, and the reed switch will be configured as the input to a hardware interrupt.
+We will reference the documentation to understand how hardware interrupts work for this chip (and RISC-V more generally).
+We will then use the hardware interrupts to implement the desired functionality.

 ## Getting started